demandchain/developer.offerengine.com/content/v1/advanced.md

 ---
-title: Advanced Requests
+title: Additional Requests
 ---

-# Advanced Requests
+# Additional Requests

 The following requests provide additional functionality which are not necessary to provide Deem Offers to your customers.